-- (b) Filing of Complaint Against Certified Process Server. - (1) A person desiring to make a complaint against a certified process server shall use the official complaint form approved by the Board and provided on the Court's website. - (2) The complaint shall be completed and signed under oath, with all pertinent documentary evidence attached thereto, and submitted to the Board's mailing address provided on the Court's website. - (3) Upon receipt of a properly executed complaint, the Board shall furnish to the certified process server against whom the complaint was filed copies of the complaint and any original attachments thereto, as well as notice stating: (1) the date the Board is scheduled to consider the complaint; (2) that the Board may revoke the process server's statewide certification or impose other disciplinary action after investigation and consideration of the complaint and any written response submitted by the process server and received by the Board at least three business days prior to the meeting at which the complaint will be considered; and (3) that no live testimony regarding the complaint or presentation by the affected process server will be permitted at the meeting. - (4) The Board may undertake an investigation on its own initiative based upon a credible report or findings of a judicial officer describing conduct that could be subject to disciplinary action under this Rule. - (c) Investigation of Complaints. - (1) A complaint committee consisting of three or more Board members named by the Chair, or any Board members designated by the Chair to perform this duty ad hoc, shall investigate properly executed complaints and determine if they are supported by credible evidence.
+- (b) Filing of Complaint Against Certified Process Server. - (1) A person desiring to make a complaint against a certified process server shall use the official complaint form approved by the Board and provided on the Court's website. - (2) The complaint shall be completed and signed under oath, with all pertinent documentary evidence attached thereto, and submitted to the Board's mailing address provided on the Court's website. - Upon receipt of a properly executed complaint, the Board shall furnish to the certified process server against whom the complaint was filed copies of the complaint and any original attachments thereto, as well as notice stating: (1) the date the Board is scheduled to consider the complaint; (2) that the Board may revoke the process server's statewide certification or impose other disciplinary action after investigation and consideration of the complaint and any written response submitted by the process server and received by the Board at least three business days prior to the meeting at which the complaint will be considered; and (3) that no live testimony regarding the complaint or presentation by the affected process server will be permitted at the meeting the Board may allow the complainant, the process server, and any fact or character witnesses to appear at the meeting and present oral testimony. - (4) The Board may undertake an investigation on its own initiative based upon a credible report or findings of a judicial officer describing conduct that could be subject to disciplinary action under this Rule. - (c) Investigation of Complaints. - (1) A complaint committee consisting of three or more Board members named by the Chair, or any Board members designated by the Chair to perform

-Following investigation, the status of a complaint shall be reported to the Board at its next regularly scheduled meeting, or as soon as practicable thereafter, by the head of the complaint committee or any other member designated by the Chair to investigate the complaint.
+- this duty ad hoc, shall investigate properly executed complaints and determine if they are supported by credible evidence. - (2) Following investigation, the status of a complaint shall be reported to the Board at its next regularly scheduled meeting, or as soon as practicable thereafter, by the head of the complaint committee or any other member designated by the Chair to investigate the complaint.